License GuideSOC 53-3032

 Read more

-Operating a heavy tractor trailer without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned while unlicensed.
-States impose stricter penalties for repeat offenses, including potential jail time in some jurisdictions.
-The specific consequences vary by state and violation history.
+Operating a heavy tractor trailer truck without an active license violates state law across the country.
+Penalties vary by jurisdiction but commonly include civil fines and forfeiture of any income earned while driving illegally.
+Repeat offenses may result in criminal charges in some states, potentially leading to jail time.
+The specific consequences depend on local regulations and the driver's history.

 Career Outlook